WhiteLab/alignment/osdc/README.md

   -h, --help            show this help message and exit -i INFILE, --infile INFILE
+                        snpEff annotated variant file -c C, --custom C      bed file to mark whether hit was on or off-target. if not desired, enter 'n'
-                        snpEff annotated variant file -f, --filter_missense_nonsense_only
+  -f, --filter_missense_nonsense_only
                         Apply a filter that only reports NONSENSE and MISSENSE vars